anandraveend/java-startup/README.md

 • Mark

 A byte buffer gets special treatment in NIO.
 It has an extra method called allocateDirect() that creates a byte buffer for which the memory is allocated from the operating system memory, not from the JVM heap.
 This avoids copying the contents to intermediate buffers during I/O operations

+### USe FileLock to get a exclusive lock on a file
+### User transferFrom/trasnsferTo to copy data from/to one channel to another

+### Use ByteOrder.nativeOrder() to get the ENDIAN-ness of machine

+### Use the Watchable interface to track modifications to a file object